 Samsung also offers fast wireless charging on their devices which provides up to 100% in 120 minutes with 10W of power which is twice as fast as standard wireless chargers.

-This charging technology is what made its way to masses first with Motorola’s G-Series phones.
-It comes in several variants, some of them are TurboCharge 15 and TurboCharge 30 which provide 8 and 15 hours of battery life in 15 minutes respectively.
+This charging technology made its way to the masses first with Motorola’s G-Series phones.
+It comes in several variants; some are TurboCharge 15 and TurboCharge 30, which provide 8 and 15 hours of battery life in 15 minutes, respectively.

-Motorla’s TurboCharge technology is also cross-compatible with Qualcomm’s charging standard and can be used to charge those devices too.
+Motorola’s TurboCharge technology is also cross-compatible with Qualcomm’s charging standard and can also be used to charge those devices.

 The technologies mentioned above are the ones that are the most prevalent, but USB Power Delivery is slowly coming into play and is setting up standards for safe charging.

-There is also MediaTek’s Pump Express present in phones using their SOC’s which quotes speeds which will provide up to 75% charge in about 30 minutes.
+MediaTek’s Pump Express is also present in phones using their SOC’s which quotes speeds that will provide up to 75% charge in about 30 minutes.